 I believe those answers are already inside of you and you just need someone to help you find them.
 That’s what I do.
 I help you find what is best for your voice.

-If opera is not your thing but pop is, then utilize the time-tested techniques that work no matter what style you like and apply it to your own personal style of singing and the unique voice that is yours and yours alone.
+If opera or musical theatre is not your thing but pop, rock, jazz, folk, blues or something is, then utilize the timeless vocal techniques that work no matter what style you like and apply it to your own personal style of singing and the unique voice that is yours and yours alone.

 And if you want more personal help from me, leave a comment below that says, “Joy, I need more help with my singing voice,” and explain what kinds of problems you are having.